Bed Bugs [Cimex lectularius]

 Hard to find, persistent and increasingly pervasive, bed bugs require considerable professional expertise, client cooperation and effective solutions to eliminate.

-This approach should be based around five key essentials:
+This should be based around five key essentials:

 1. Inspect to establish the extent and location of the infestation.